Esophageal Cancer: Your Chances for Recovery (Prognosis)

 A healthcare provider who is most familiar with your health is in the best position to discuss your prognosis with you and explain what the statistics may mean in your case.
 At the same time, you should keep in mind that your prognosis can change.
 Cancer and cancer treatment outcomes are hard to predict.
 For instance, a favorable prognosis (which means you’re likely going to do well) can change if the cancer spreads to key organs or doesn’t respond to treatment.
 An unfavorable prognosis can change, too.
 This can happen if treatment shrinks and controls the cancer so it doesn’t grow or spread.

 What goes into a prognosis

-When figuring out your prognosis, your doctor will consider all the things that could affect the cancer and its treatment.
-Your doctor will look at risk estimates about the type and stage (extent) of the cancer you have.
+When figuring out your prognosis, your healthcare provider will consider all the things that could affect the cancer and its treatment.
+Your healthcare provider will look at risk estimates about the type and stage (extent) of the cancer you have.
 These estimates are based on what results researchers have seen over many years in other people with the same type and stage of cancer.

 Your prognosis depends mainly on:

 The type and location of the cancer

 The stage of the cancer